 What Are CSS Gradients?

-A CSS gradient is a special type of <image> data type in CSS.
-Unlike a traditional image file (PNG, JPG, SVG), gradients are generated by the browser using mathematical calculations.
-This means they scale perfectly at any resolution, never pixelate, and add zero network requests to your page load.
+A CSS gradient is a special type of <image> value in CSS.
+Unlike PNG or JPG files, gradients are generated mathematically by the browser — they scale perfectly at any resolution, never pixelate, and add zero bytes to your page load.
+Because they are images, they work anywhere CSS accepts background-image, including backgrounds, borders, list markers, and masks.

 Linear Gradients